jferrel7/mtd-front-end-docs/front-end-strategy/app-cache.md

 need to be configured so that files with the extension .appcache are served with the mime type of “text/cache-manifest”.

-## How do we bust the cache when needed?
+## How do we invalidate the cache when needed?

-The manifest.appcache allows us to bust the cache.
+The manifest.appcache allows us to invalidate the cache.
 By simply bumping the version number inside the file.
 We currently do this manually, as it typically shouldn’t be invalidated very frequently.